Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Estimation of the GW signal amplitude and spectrum

 \subsection{GWs not necessarily associated with PBH formation}

 Let us consider now the entire GW contribution from the overdensities that enter the horizon at the time of entry $t_q$, evolve and collapse into pancake shape before the reheating of the universe.
-Here we include the full parameter space for $\alpha, \beta, \gamma$ contrary to the previous case (\ref{PBHpar}), where we limit ourselves to configurations that collapse into PBHs.
+Here we include the full parameter space for $\alpha, \beta, \gamma$, Eq. (\ref{hieraS}), contrary to the previous case (\ref{PBHpar}), where we limit ourselves to configurations that collapse into PBHs.
 There is no surprise that this case leads to larger GW signals.
 This is easily understood from the fact that PBH formation requires small deviations from sphericity and therefore smaller parameter space and smaller quadrupole moment which is essential for GW generation.
-On the contrary collapsing overdensities which are too asymmetric to form PBH have larger quadrupole moments and larger parameter space to explore.
+On the contrary collapsing overdensities which are too asymmetric to form PBHs have larger quadrupole moments and larger parameter space to explore.
 Now unlike the case of PBH formation the difference between the deformation factors is of the order of the variance value, $\alpha-\gamma ={\cal O}(\sigma_3)$ (and not ${\cal O}(\sigma_3^2))$.
-Due to computational restrictions we find the expectation values for the moments and products of $\alpha, \beta, \gamma$ normalized by the variance $\sigma_3$ and approximate

-where ${\cal A}\sim 3.2$ is found after computing the ratio of the expectation values for the nominator and denominator in Eq. (\ref{apprtotal}).
-The spectral energy density parameter of the GWs emitted by the Hubble patches that experience a pancake collapse (\ref{result_Om}) is recast in the approximate expression